 Buses for Yakushiji Temple & Toshodaiji Temple

-Buses for the Heijo Palace Site Museum
+Buses for the Nara Palace Site Historical Park

-From JR Nara Station’s West Gate bus terminal take bus services #12 or #14 from bus stop 15 for a 25 minute journey.
-From Kintetsu Nara Station board the same services at bus stop 13 for a 17 minute journey.
+From JR Nara Station’s West Gate bus terminal take bus services #12 or #14 from bus stop 15 for the Heijo Palace Site Historical Park and Suzakumon Gate area.
+From Kintetsu Nara Station board the same services at bus stop 13.

 Buses for Horyuji Temple